Article 370 of the Constitution of India: Purpose

 The state of Jammu and Kashmir's original accession, like all other princely states, was on three matters: defence, foreign affairs and communications.
 All the princely states were invited to send representatives to India's Constituent Assembly, which was formulating a constitution for the whole of India.
 They were also encouraged to set up constituent assemblies for their own states.
 Most states were unable to set up assemblies in time, but a few states did, in particular Saurashtra Union, Travancore-Cochin and Mysore.
 Even though the States Department developed a model constitution for the states, on 19 May 1949, the rulers and chief ministers of all the states met in the presence of States Department and agreed that separate constitutions for the states were not necessary.
 They accepted the Constitution of India as their own constitution.
 The states that did elect constituent assemblies suggested a few amendments which were accepted.
 The position of all the states (or unions of states) thus became equivalent to that of regular Indian provinces.
 In particular, this meant that the subjects available for legislation by the central and state governments was uniform across India.

 In the case of Jammu and Kashmir, the state's politicians decided to form a separate constituent assembly for the state.
 The representatives to the Indian Constituent Assembly (Note: The representatives of Jammu and Kashmir were Sheikh Abdullah, Mirza Afzal Beg, Maulana Mohammad Saeed Masoodi and Moti Ram Bagda.
-They joined the Constituent Assembly on 16 June 1949.) requested that only those provisions of the Indian Constitution should be applied to the state as corresponding to the original Instrument of Accession, and that the state's constituent assembly would decide on the other matters.
+They joined the Constituent Assembly on 16 June 1949.) requested that only those provisions of the Indian Constitution should be applied to the state as corresponding to the original Instrument of Accession, and that the state's own constituent assembly would decide on the other matters.
 Government of India agreed to the demands shortly before the aforesaid 19 May meeting with the other states.
 (Note: The negotiations were held at the residence of Home minister Vallabhbhai Patel on 15–16 May 1949, and prime minister Nehru recorded the results in a letter on 18 May.
 It said in particular, "It will be for the Constituent Assembly of the State when convened, to determine in respect of which other subjects the state may accede".)
-Accordingly, the Article 370 was incorporated into the Indian Constitution, which stipulated that the other articles of the Constitution that gave powers to the Central Government would be applied to Jammu and Kashmir only with the concurrence of the State's constituent assembly.
+Accordingly, the Article 370 was incorporated into the Indian Constitution, which stipulated that the other articles of the Constitution that gave powers to the Central Government would be applied to Jammu and Kashmir only with the concurrence of the State's own constituent assembly.
 This was a "temporary provision" in that its applicability was intended to last until the formulation and adoption of the State's constitution.
 However, the State's constituent assembly dissolved itself on 25 January 1957 without recommending either abrogation or amendment of the Article 370.
 Thus, the Article was considered to have become a permanent feature of the Indian constitution, as confirmed by various rulings of the Supreme Court of India and the High Court of Jammu and Kashmir, the latest of which was in April 2018.